CalebAllard/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+        The biggest difference between the forEach and map is that map does not change the original array at all, and returns an array based of of the original.

 2. What is the difference between a function and a method?

+        A function is a group of code that can be run latter, a Method is a function inside of an Object.

 3. What is closure?

+        closure is the way code reacts to being closed in between '{}' The scope of varaibles can be used up to the parent i.e. nested functions

 4. Describe the four rules of the 'this' keyword.

+    Window or Global Binding: when not givin a reference the 'this' keyword will point to the Window Obj.
+    Implicit Binding: When using Dot 'Obj.Method' the 'this' keyword will point to the Obj to the left of the dot.
+    New Binding: When using the "new" keyword the 'this keyword will point to the object being created, not the constructor function.
+    Explicit Binding: When using '.call' or '.apply' or '.bind' the "this" keyword will point to the obj inside of the functions. i.e. "Obj.call(obj)" 'this' would point to obj not Obj.

 5. Why do we need super() in an extended class?

+    In a class 'super()' inherits the parent class varabiles and methods. where Extended tells super where to go.

 ## Project Set up